Skip to contents

 "mean"

-Mean value of the outcome
+Mean value of a continuous outcome

 "quantile"

-qth quantile of the outcome
+qth quantile of a continuous outcome

 "ols"